dmuth/dmuth/README.md

 Here are my more interesting projects that you may wish to check out:

 - [FastAPI Httpbin](https://httpbin.dmuth.org/) - HTTP endpoints for testing.
-Heavily inspired by the original Httpbin project, which sadly seems to be no longer maintained.
+Heavily inspired by the original Httpbin project, with a few ideas of my own added in.
 - [Splunk Lab](https://github.com/dmuth/splunk-lab) - Stand up Splunk in 30 seconds!
 It's a great way to learn Splunk, ingest sample data, etc. Includes the Machine Learning app.
 - [Grafana Playground](https://github.com/dmuth/grafana-playground) - Spin up a Grafana instance with Prometheus and Loki for testing quickly and painlessly.
 - [Cheetah Bot](https://github.com/dmuth/cheetah-bot) - A Telegram Bot that makes cheetah sounds and posts cheetah pictures!